j-mikhail/whatsinaname/readme.md

 ```
 ![SVM classification plot, linear, comedies/dramas, non-zero records](/graphs/plot-linear-cd-nzr.png)

-Although easier to read, results are basically identical.
+We can confirm now that our data is definitely being biased to these two classes.
+Although the background shading is easier to distinguish, results are basically identical.
 So what happens when we use a non-linear Gaussian function?
 ```r
 data_for_svm_fit = svm(factor(y) ~ ., data = data_for_svm, scale = FALSE, kernel = "radial", cost = 10)
 plot(data_for_svm_fit, data_for_svm)